 The first possible design is the Jacket & Metal Ring design (Figure 3).
-This is composed of a nylon fabric mesh jacket, an attached metal pole that extends up from the back of the jacket, and a metal ring that fits tightly around the monkey's head.
-Additionally, there is a protective metal dome welded to the ring that covers the base of the microdrive unit and a PVC tube to cover the upper portion of the microdrive unit.
-Since the monkey's head would have to be restrained vertically, nylon straps would be used around the chin and neck to prevent the monkey from moving its head.
+This would comprise a nylon fabric mesh jacket, an attached metal pole that extends up from the back of the jacket, and a metal ring (attached to the top end of the metal pole) that fits tightly around the monkey's head.
+Additionally, there would be a protective metal dome welded to the ring that covers the base of the microdrive unit, and a PVC tube to cover the upper portion of the microdrive unit.
+Since the monkey's head has to be restrained vertically, nylon straps would be used around the chin and neck to prevent the monkey from moving its head.

-The mesh jackets have already been designed to fit the monkeys.
+Currently, mesh jackets that have been designed to fit the monkeys are available.
 They fit like a T-shirt with short sleeves and a hole for the neck.
 They are secured with two, layered zippers on the back making it difficult for the monkey to escape.
-However, the jackets are not incredibly tight-fitting, and the monkeys have been known to maneuver the jackets on their bodies, even flipping them around such that the jacket was on backward.
-An additional strap around the monkey's abdomen prevents the pole and ring device from bending away from the monkey's head or body.
+However, the jackets are not very tightfitting, and the monkeys have been known to be able to maneuver the jackets on their bodies, to the extent of flipping them around such that the jacket is on backward.
+Placing an additional strap around the monkey's abdomen will prevent the pole and ring device from bending away from the monkey's head or body.